 For best results we recommend seam-sealing your tent.
 You can do it at home or have us do it for you (adds up to 1 week)(if we seal the shelter it will be shipped without extra tubes of sealant):

-- The 12 Person includes 5 tubes of SilNet seam sealer, enough to seal the entire tipi with a tube left over.
+- The 12 Person includes enough seam sealer to seal the entire tipi with a tube left over.

 - Seal the outside seams, but do it from the inside - pitching the tipi inside out allows you to reach all of the seams.